nlsfung/MMINT_Examples/GSNSliceRecheckTestSuite/README.txt

 (Note: Ill-formed GSN assurance cases may be used in these tests.)

 T201 Model: Cycle of goals and strategies
-			G1 supported by S1, S1 by G2, G2 by S2, S2 by G1
+            G1 supported by S1, S1 by G2, G2 by S2, etc.
      Crit:  Goal G1
-     Slice: Goals G1 and G2
+     Slice: All goals in the cycle

 T202 Model: Single solution (Solution Sol) supporting a goal (Goal G)
      Crit:  Goal G and Solution Sol (in order)